 Have you ever been so engaged in a conversation that your afternoon just seemed to fly by?
 Or been so absorbed in a work project that nothing else seemed to matter?
 Or been so immersed in playing a sport you love that time just disappeared?

 If you answered yes to any of those questions, then you’ve most likely experienced a flow state.

 Also known as being in “the zone,” flow represents an optimal state of consciousness.
 When Bradley Beal famously said, “The hoop was just like an ocean and I was just dropping rocks in it.
 That’s how big it felt.
 That’s how easy it felt, too,” he was most definitely describing a deep flow state.
 It’s a peak state where we both feel and perform our best.
 You don’t have to be a professional athlete to experience this either.
 Anyone, anywhere, can experience a flow state, provided certain initial conditions are met.

 What is Flow?

 The double backflip was once considered a thing of fantasy, but is now routinely seen on the ski slope.
 And people are now surfing waves up to 80-feet high.
 What was once thought athletically impossible has been proven achievable, further pushing the boundaries of human limits.

 How are these incredible feats of human performance explained?
 Author and flow expert Steven Kotler argues, quite convincingly, that these extraordinary feats are accomplished by entering the flow state.

-Steven Kotler has written about this state of peak performance for many years, most recently in a great book called The Rise of Superman.
+Steven Kotler has written about this state of peak performance for many years, most recently in a great book called The Rise of Superman (affiliate link).